 Doctor's office hours often don't fit men's work schedules.
 And when they do go for a visit, they receive briefer explanations from the physician, and receive less advice about how to reduce their risk factors.6

 The impact can be significant: Untreated medical conditions lead to costlier care down the line, medical emergencies and even premature death.

 Providing benefits that promote men’s health

 Of course, as many loved ones have learned the hard way, you can’t make people go to the doctor or take a more active interest in improving their health.

-But employers can offer benefits that help men break through some of the barriers that might keep them from seeking care.
+But employers can offer benefits that encourage them to seek treatment.
 That’s one reason Aflac’s wellness benefits pay people for getting routine checkups, as well as certain wellness screenings or preventive care.

-Offering access to benefits such as supplemental insurance won’t magically get more men to see their doctor or extend their lives.
+Offering access to benefits such as supplemental insurance won’t magically get more men to see their doctor or increase their life expectancy.
 But when employees have options for and access to health care, they have the power to pursue better health — and that’s good news for men and the people who love them.

 The content within is for informational purposes for agent and broker-facing audiences.
 This information is not approved to distribute to prospective insureds,to prospective accounts, or to use as a solicitation.
 Misrepresenting this, or any, information to solicit or induce an insured to lapse, forfeit, or surrender an insurance policy is prohibited by law.
 Any use not specifically permitted herein is strictly prohibited.
 Aflac includes Aflac and/or Aflac New York and/or Continental American Insurance Company and/or Continental American Life Insurance Company.